timholy/Cartesian.jl/README.md

 ### How `@forarrays` works

-From the simple code snippet above, `@forarrays` creates a block of code that looks like this (implementation for 3d, with two `SubArray` inputs, shown):
+From the simple code snippet above, `@forarrays` creates a block of code that looks like this (implementation for 3d shown):

 ```
     stridedest1 = stride(dest, 1)